mickfuzz/phd4/_posts/thesis_chapters/2025-6-9-Appendices_v1.md

 That week I had omitted them as I felt a sense of urgency coming from families to solve their problems.
 The scarcity in facilitator time drove me to crack on supporting families to debug code errors. -->
 <!-- In this emergent design, they had mostly completed asset design and narrative development and the only coding remained.
 I thus wanted to address the tension between completing the project and alienation from just coding. -->

+#### Appendix. prototyping Use of visual prototyping

+MOVE FOLLOWING TO AN APPENDIX ON PAPER PROTOTYPING ?

+In Chapter 6 the use of visual prototyping was explored in relation Vignette 7 with Dan and Toby.

+By way of contrast, in Vignette 2, the Susanna(p) notices the child's difficulty in using cursor and delete/backspace keys to edit a matrix allowing level design.
+The parent provides a book with grid paper to allow the child to replicate the matrix.
+The parent is then able to transcribe the design to the code example while engaging the child by checking she has interpreted the design correctly.

+The use of paper prototypes was one technique used by several parents to support their children to form and develop their design ideas.
+In our starting vignette the matrix helped the child design with little coding or literacy ability.
+The way the code is structured has been chosen to allow a graphical analogue between the lines of code in the form of a comma separated array and the appearance of the resulting game output on the screen.
+The parent uses the graphical representation of design in the code template as a jumping off point to make a connection to home practice of sketching things out in paper.
+The process of turn the sketched into reality on the screen and sharing with others appears to be transformative in terms of the engagement level of the child.

+There are other examples of the use of paper prototyping of GDPs being used by parents to provide scaffolding for their children.
+When invited to share about their design process in a post session interview, Ed and Mark  also discuss the use of paper to clarify initial GDP ideas in interview data.
+When asked if they were able to Mark  prompts

+    Mick: Tell me a  bit  how you came up with those aims in your game, in terms of coming up with a plan.
+    Mark: What for the things that we need to do to it to finish it?
+    Mick: Yeah.
+Oh, just even from the beginning point.
+How did you plan together as well?
+    Mark: Well we started off on paper didn’t we.
+That's the first thing we did.
+I think it was a benefit actually.
+We, we did a lot of sketching didn’t we and a lot of brainstorming ideas and seeing and trying to test out whether it would work.

+Later in the interaction, the parent outlines a different use of prototyping, that of sketching directly into software.
+For this pair, the child appears to prefer sketching directly into software.
+The father also appreciates potential problems of translating ideas from paper into a digital format.

+    Mark: I was very excited by seeing Ed playing with this because it's interesting that everything doesn't have to be a paper and pen.
+    It's nice to just for the kids to feel that they can sketch on Piskel straight off the bat without taking a tutorial or being told by an adult.
+It's really intuitive and you just go straight into it.
+    Mick: That's an interesting thing because in some ways it started off with people working on paper because I thought that would be really accessible.
+Yeah.
+And maybe it was through observations of people just going “Do you know what I’m just happy sketching on Piskel”.
+    Mark: (Animatedly) The kids, all the kids I saw not just Ed.
+    Mick: Digital sketching.
+    Mark: Yeah.
+    Mick: It seemed to have value in that you were just doing it in the same format that you would use for the game.

+    Mark:   Yeah.
+I think it's really important.
+I think the pencil and pen thing just didn't work did it.
+We sketched...
+It's got its place.
+But it's, the kids weren't that interested in using the graph paper to block out Piskel.
+It didn't translate.
+It was just easier to block it out straight in software.